Site Guidelines

 Greetings Pilots!

 This is not a full list of guidelines, and new ones may be introduced before the list below is updated.
-All out-of-town pilots must contact a local guide in order to fly the Santa Barbara sites.
+All out-of-town pilots are advised to contact a local pilot or guide in order to get an introduction to fly the Santa Barbara sites.

-Hang gliding and paragliding activities are permitted only when at least one instructor from any of the local flight schools is present.
-Eling’s is a private park, and the park will call the sheriff and press charges if anyone kite’s or flies their glider when no instructor is present.
-The parks liability exposure is very high with no formal supervision.
+Hang gliding and paragliding activities are permitted only when at least one of the local schools has opened the park.
+A site coordinator must also be present.
+Eling’s is a private park, and the park will call the sheriff and press charges if anyone kites or flies their glider when no site coordinator is present.
+All those engaged in hang gliding and paragliding activities must:

-Approval for all activities must be obtained daily from an instructor prior to hang gliding and paragliding activity.
-This includes ground handling/kiting.
+Approval for all activities must be obtained daily from a site coordinator prior to hang gliding and paragliding activity.
+This includes ground handling (kiting).

-Eling’s Flight Park is private property, and only the approved flights schools have access to instruct and coach students and certified pilots.
-Pilots of any rating are only able to receive coaching or instruction of any kind from the Elings Flight Park approved flight schools.
+Eling’s Flight Park is private property, and only approved flight schools have access to instruct and coach students and certified pilots.
 All paragliding schools and instructors must have approval before using the Elings Park Training Hill for instruction.
-Call Fly Above All (805-965-3733), Eagle Paragliding (805-968-0980) or (802-558-6350) for details.
+CNC or non commercial instructors do not have permission to use Elings flight park nor non-commercial tandems.

 Student pilots with less than novice hang gliding rating (H2) or novice paragliding rating (P2) must have direct supervision by their USHPA certified, Eling’s Park Flight Park approved, instructor.

-Vehicles are not allowed in landing or launching area – they are to remain on the roads or designated parking areas at all times.
+Vehicles are not allowed in landing or launching areas – they are to remain on the roads or designated parking areas at all times.
+The speed limit within the park is 10mph .
+Please follow all signs and one way roads.
+Only flight schools vehicles are permitted to shuttle pilots from the landing area back to launch

 All hang gliding and paragliding activities must be in compliance with USHPA hang gliding and paragliding pilot rating and instructor certification programs, and FAR 103.